woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 The Playwright debugger won't work for the API tests as it is based around GUI interactions.

-For now it's it is simple enough to add `console.log()` statements to output the values of your response/JSON/variables/status etc. Be sure to remove them when done ;)
+For now it is simple enough to add `console.log()` statements to output the values of your response/JSON/variables/status etc. Be sure to remove them when done ;)

 You can also use the handy [REST API Log](https://wordpress.org/plugins/wp-rest-api-log/) plugin to see the API request information within WordPress.
 It displays the details, request headers, query params, body params, body content, response headers and response body information.